dougbreaux/github-util/README.md

 ## Get Release Jar for Maven
 [get-release-as-maven-dependency.sh](get-release-as-maven-dependency.sh)

 This script can be called to retrieve a jar from a repo's Releases, and add it to the local Maven repo cache.
-Suitable either for calling from within GitHub environment, like with Travis CI, or for artifacts that aren't in any remote Maven repos.
+Suitable either for calling from within GitHub environment, like with Travis CI or GitHub Actions, or for artifacts that aren't in any remote Maven repos.

 See https://docs.github.com/en/rest/releases/releases